caiogondim/fast-memoize.js/README.md

 ### Custom cache

-The fastest cache is used for the running enviroment, but it is possible to pass a custom cache to be used.
+The fastest cache is used for the running environment, but it is possible to pass a custom cache to be used.

 ```js